Firdevs64/geocam-notes-pwa/README.md

 🔹Vanilla JavaScript
 🔹Service Workers
 🔹Web APIs (Camera, Geolocation, Microphone)
-No external JavaScript libraries or frameworks are used for the PWA logic.
+No external JavaScript frameworks or libraries are used for Service Worker logic, caching strategies, or offline handling.

 INSTALLABLE APPLICATION (PWA)
 The application includes a Web App Manifest that defines: